 A collection of technology resources that helps bring your university work with you when connecting from anywhere in the world.

 - Google Workspace for Education

 Email, Calendar, Drive, and 40+ additional collaborative apps.

 Cloud file storage that provides automatic back-up and is readily accessible from any device.

 - Microsoft Office 365

 Download & online access: Word, Excel, PowerPoint, OneDrive and other Microsoft apps.

-Use BlueJeans, Zoom, or Google Meet to host virtual meetings and classrooms with live video, audio, and content sharing from most devices.
+Use Zoom, Google Meet or Microsoft Teams to host virtual meetings and classrooms with live video, audio, and content sharing from most devices.
 The Videoconferencing Tool Comparison Guide can help you decide which is right for you.